 DAYS ON MARKET

-The average number of days it took to sell a home in the quarter dropped by 18 days when compared to the same quarter of 2016.
+The average number of days it took to sell a home dropped four days compared to the third quarter of 2019.

 ABOUT MATTHEW GARDNER

 As Chief Economist for Windermere Real Estate, Matthew Gardner is responsible for analyzing and interpreting economic data and its impact on the real estate market on both a local and national level.
 Matthew has over 30 years of professional experience both in the U.S. and U.K.

 In addition to his day-to-day responsibilities, Matthew sits on the Washington State Governors Council of Economic Advisors; chairs the Board of Trustees at the Washington Center for Real Estate Research at the University of Washington; and is an Advisory Board Member at the Runstad Center for Real Estate Studies at the University of Washington where he also lectures in real estate economics.